Grand Inga Dam: Recent developments

 In June 2020, the Government of the Democratic Republic of the Congo resolved to present the project to the regional heads of State and explore the market on the continent for the power generated.
 They have recruited the African Union and the New Partnership for Africa's Development in their efforts to get the power station built.
 South Africa has indicated willingness to buy 2.5 GW of the dam's output.
-Nigeria is interested in buying 3 GW and the Congolese mines in Katanga Province are interested in 1.3 GW.
-On January 2025, according to the BBC, it was reported that Chinese state-owned firm the Three Gorges Corporation has backed out of the project.
+Nigeria is interested in buying 3 GW, and the Congolese mines in Katanga Province are interested in 1.3 GW.
+In January 2025, according to the BBC, the Chinese state-owned firm Three Gorges Corporation has backed out of the project.